William J. Minor

-Captain William J. Minor (January 27, 1808 – September 18, 1869) was an American planter, slave owner, and banker in the antebellum South.
+Captain William J. Minor (January 27, 1808 – September 18, 1869) was an American planter, enslaver, and banker in the antebellum Southern United States.
 Educated in Philadelphia, he lived at the Concord plantation in Natchez, Mississippi, and served as the second President of the Agricultural Bank.
 He was the owner of three large sugar plantations in Louisiana and supported the Union during the Civil War for the stability of the sugar trade.

 Early life

 Minor was born on January 27, 1808, in Natchez, Mississippi.
-His father was Stephen Minor (1760-1844), a planter and banker, and his mother, Katherine (Lintot) Minor (1770-1844).
+His father was Stephen Minor (1760–1844), a planter and banker, and his mother, Katherine (Lintot) Minor (1770–1844).

 Minor was educated in Philadelphia in the 1820s.
-He learned Latin, French and English with a private tutor.
+He learned Latin, French, and English with a private tutor.
 He also "attended lectures in chemistry and philosophy at the University of Pennsylvania."

 Antebellum career

 Minor owned three sugar cane plantations: the 1,900-acre Waterloo Plantation in Ascension Parish, Louisiana, as well as the 6,000-acre Southdown Plantation and the 1,400-acre Hollywood Plantation in Terrebonne Parish, Louisiana.
 However, as an absentee plantation owner, he did not live on those plantations.

-He hired overseers to make sure the slaves were working on the land.
+He hired overseers to force enslaved people to work on the plantations.
 He corresponded via mail with his overseers regularly, sending them precise instructions while living in Natchez himself.
-Moreover, his sons lived on the plantations part of the time.
+Moreover, his sons lived on the plantations for part of the time.
 From 1855 to 1861, his son Stephen lived on the Waterloo Plantation until he joined the Confederate States Army; in 1862, his other son Henry took over.
 Another son, William, lived at the Southdown Plantation and also managed the Hollywood Plantation.

 He served as the second President of the Agricultural Bank in Natchez, Mississippi.
 He was well connected among the planter elite, and visited planters Duncan F. Kenner (1813–1887) and Henry Doyal as well as the McCollums, the Cages, and the Gibsons.
 He read De Bow's Review and kept a diary.

 Politically, he was a supporter of the Whig Party.
 He was in favor of tariffs on sugar, which meant more profit for domestic sugar producers like himself.